 It is important that teachers know the levels of progress and attitudes of their pupils.
 Informal assessment will be carried out by teachers at their discretion during lessons and at the end of a unit of work.
 These will be professional judgements as formal assessments are not expected in Computing.
-At Wingrove, we are continually assessing our pupils and recording their progress via skills ladders and each child completes their own review at the end of each unit.
+At Wingrove, we are continually assessing our pupils and recording their progress via skills ladders and spreadsheet progress charts against the objectives set.